Management of a Person Displaying Acute Behavioural Disturbance

 Red flag indicators requiring escalation include:

-• High body temperature, excessive sweating or being hot to touch
+• High body temperature, excessive sweating or being hot to the touch

 • Insensitivity to pain